Charles M. Ouellette

 charles.ouellette [at] westpoint.edu

-MAJ Charles Ouellette is an assistant professor in the Department of Geography & Earth Sciences (GEO) at the United States Military Academy in West Point, New York.
-Since 2016, he has taught seven courses at USMA while serving in GEO and the Departments of Chemistry & Biological Science & Engineering.
+MAJ Charles Ouellette is an assistant professor and academic counselor in the Department of Geography and Earth Sciences (GEO) at the United States Military Academy in West Point, New York.
+Since 2016, he has taught seven courses at USMA while serving in GEO and the Department of Chemical & Biological Science & Engineering.

-He is a Michigan native who commissioned as an Engineer officer after graduating from Michigan State University in 2002.
-He subsequently served in light infantry and combat engineer airborne units at Fort Liberty and in Alaska.
-MAJ Ouellette has served in combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom-Afghanistan.
+He is a Michigan native who commissioned as an engineer officer after graduating from Michigan State University in 2002.
+MAJ Ouellette subsequently served in light infantry and combat engineer airborne units at Fort Liberty and in Alaska.
+He has served in combat deployments in support of Operation Iraqi Freedom and Operation Enduring Freedom-Afghanistan.

-He has master's degrees in geological engineering from the Missouri University of Science and Technology and ecology from Cornell University.
-His current research focus is on fungal bioremediation of antimony contamination on shooting ranges.
+MAJ Ouellette has master degrees in geological engineering from Missouri University of Science and Technology and ecology from Cornell University.
+His current research focuses on fungal bioremediation of antimony contamination on shooting ranges.

-MAJ Ouellette is married to his wife, Dana, and they have 10 children.
+HE and his wife, Dana, have 10 children.
 They own a cut-flower farm near Ithaca, New York.

 M.S., Ecology - Cornell University